Terms used:

 Qualifying Events

-For synchronized skating Qualifying Events leading to the Canadian Figure Skating Championships or Canada Cup, up to 25% of the team (four skaters on a team with sixteen skaters and three skaters on a team with twelve skaters) may be members of different ISUmembers than Canada, provided that they have a respective permit from the ISUmember to which they belong.
+For synchronized skating Qualifying Events leading to the Canadian Figure Skating Championships or Skate Canada Cup, up to 25% of the team (four skaters on a team with sixteen skaters and three skaters on a team with twelve skaters) may be members of different ISUmembers than Canada, provided that they have a respective permit from the ISUmember to which they belong.
 For these skaters, the Canadian citizenship/residency requirements do not apply.
 Alternates are not included for the calculation of percentage purposes.

 2.2.
 Coaches